longturn/freeciv21/docs/Modding/modpack-installer.rst

+..
+SPDX-License-Identifier: GPL-3.0-or-later
+..
+SPDX-FileCopyrightText: David Koníř <david.konir@gmail.com>

 Serving Modpacks for the Modpack Installer
 ******************************************

 This document discusses how to set up a web server so that users can download modpacks you publish.

-To host modpacks, you just need a web server that can host plain static files; you do not need to run any custom code or frameworks on that web server, just to publish files with a specific layout, detailed below.
+To host modpacks, you just need a web server that can host plain static files.
+You do not need to run any custom code or frameworks on that web server, just to publish files with a specific layout, detailed below.

 On the modpack server, there are up to three layers of files required: